nthmost/illuminate/README.rst

   ['tile', 'lane', 'code', 'value']

-This dictionary is used to set up `pandas <http://pandas.pydata.org/>`_ DataFrame, a tutorial for which is outside the scope of this document, but here's `an introduction to data structures in Pandas <http://pandas.pydata.org/pandas-docs/dev/dsintro.html>`_ to get you going.
+This dictionary is used to set up a `pandas <http://pandas.pydata.org/>`_ DataFrame, a tutorial for which is outside the scope of this document, but here's `an introduction to data structures in Pandas <http://pandas.pydata.org/pandas-docs/dev/dsintro.html>`_ to get you going.

 Parsing Orphan Binaries